Is Trezor Safe? The Answer In My Trezor Review

 The company recently launched a new model.
 And users now have the choice between One and Model T. While the first one is the gold standard, the second one is a premium version with additional features.

 I bought mine over a year ago.
 So, my Trezor wallet review is more related to the first generation.
-But the Model T looks great – I just don’t have the need to upgrade yet.
+But the Model T looks great – I just don’t need to upgrade yet.
 And I’ll update this article when I get it!

 back to menu ↑